-Updated Mar 03, 2026
+Updated Apr 23, 2026

 Dias-Broens et al. focus on sense of belonging (SOB) as a core outcome, and they break it into two parts that matter for institutional practice: belonging with fellow students and belonging with lecturers.
 Their research question is simple and actionable: does introduction week attendance change the trajectory of belonging, and does belonging itself influence whether students take part?
+That question sits alongside related evidence that student belonging can decline later in the first year.
+For institutions, that distinction matters because peer connection and staff connection may need different interventions.

 “A strong positive effect of introduction week attendance was found on students’ belonging with fellow students, not with lecturers.”

 There was no comparable effect on belonging with lecturers.
 Belonging with staff increased over time, but attendance at the introductory activities did not shift that trajectory in the same way it did for peer belonging.
 For UK teams, this is a useful distinction: what builds social integration among students may not automatically build academic connection with teaching staff.
+If staff belonging matters too, institutions need additional touchpoints beyond welcome week.

 The effects were not evenly distributed across student groups.
 Students with higher introduction week attendance showed stronger growth in belonging, and students with a Dutch cultural background showed stronger growth than their peers.
 That has a direct UK analogue: if early social integration activities are easier to access for some groups than others, they can unintentionally widen belonging gaps.
+Measuring by student group is how universities see that risk early enough to respond.

 Peer belonging looked “sticky” early on.
 The study reports that belonging with fellow students was relatively stable across the first semester, while belonging with lecturers increased.
-If peer belonging is set early, welcome week and the first teaching weeks become a high-leverage period for collecting feedback and spotting groups who are not connecting.
+If peer belonging sets early, welcome week and the first teaching weeks become a high-leverage period for collecting feedback and spotting groups who are not connecting.

 Belonging related to dropout intention and depressive symptoms.
 Stronger belonging was associated with lower dropout intention and lower depressive symptoms.
 That matters for UK HE teams because it links “soft” student experience outcomes to continuation risk and wellbeing, not just satisfaction.

 First, treat welcome week as a belonging intervention, and specify the mechanism.
 If the main lift is in peer belonging, design activities that create repeated, low-pressure contact between students, rather than one-off events that favour confident joiners.
+That improves the odds that less confident students still make meaningful connections.

 This is where Student Voice Analytics fits naturally.
 Analysing open-text at scale helps teams move from “belonging is down” to “these are the specific barriers students describe, and how they vary by cohort and programme”.
+If you want to track belonging themes after welcome week and through the first semester, see how Student Voice Analytics helps teams analyse open-text feedback at scale.

 Q: How can we evaluate whether welcome week is improving belonging at our university?

-A: Use a short, post-welcome-week pulse survey with one or two belonging items and one open-text question about what helped or hindered connection.
+A: Use a short term-time pulse survey with one or two belonging items and one open-text question about what helped or hindered connection.
 Compare results for students who attended different types of activities, then repeat the same measures later in the semester (for example, after the first assessment) to see whether gaps narrow or persist.
 Pair this with continuation and wellbeing indicators to understand whether belonging changes are linked to risk.

 Q: What should we be cautious about when interpreting “attendance causes belonging”?